chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 5) Experiment with Chapel in this Quickstart mode to your heart's content.
+If you'd like to use this Chapel build in additional shell / terminal sessions, see :ref:`using-chapel-in-another-shell` below.
 Once you are comfortable with Chapel and interested in using a full-featured version in the preferred configuration, see the next section.